richardkmichael/carrierwave-activerecord/README.md

 ### ActiveRecord connection

-If you are already using ActiveRecord as your ORM, the engine will use the existing connection.
+If you are already using ActiveRecord as your ORM, the storage provider will use the existing connection.
 Thus, it will work in Rails without any additional configuration.

 If you are not using ActiveRecord as your ORM, you will need to setup the connection to the database.